-Over the next fifteen years, he learned the craft of writing through local writers’ groups, seminars, critique groups and more.
-He put his hand to his first novels, which won’t see the light of day, and ultimately sought the help of an editor.
-From that collaboration came The Militant Genome(©July 2012), his debut publication.
+Over the next fifteen years, I took the time to learn the craft of writing through local writers’ groups, seminars, critique groups and more.
+I put together my first novels, which won’t see the light of day, but the experience ultimately drove me to seek the help of a real editor.
+From that collaboration came The Militant Genome(©July 2012), my debut publication.
 Indebted(©January 2013) came next and has been well received.
-His third and fourth novels, Looks that Deceive(©May 2013) and Rescued and Remembered(©November 2013) began what is now a six book series that includes The Silenced Shooter(©July 2014), Wrongfully Removed(©June 2015), A Zealot’s Destiny (©March 2016), and A Kidnapped Nation (©April 2017).
-Also in 2017, he completed a novella, Ten Seconds ’til…, as part of a 10-author box set.
+My third and fourth novels, Looks that Deceive(©May 2013) and Rescued and Remembered(©November 2013) began what is now an eight-book series that includes The Silenced Shooter(©July 2014), Wrongfully Removed(©June 2015), A Zealot’s Destiny (©March 2016), and A Kidnapped Nation (©April 2017).
+The Khmer Connection, book seven of the series, was released in the spring of 2019, and the final book of The MedAir Series, Resurrected Trouble, came out in 2020 .
+Also in 2017, I completed a novella, Ten Seconds ’til…, as part of a 10-author box set.
 With the end of that limited-time box set, the story became the second in a new series–“A Seamus O’Connor Thriller”–of which The Militant Genome is book one.